jianghaoyuan1994/X-Light/README.md

-# TonTLight
+# X-Light
-This is the offical repo of Transformer on Transformer as A Meta Multi-Agent Reinforcement Learner:
+This is the offical repo of X-Light: Cross-City Traffic Signal Control Using Transformer on Transformer as Meta Multi-Agent Reinforcement Learner.
-Towards Cross-City Traffic Signal Control.

 ## How to use